junwatu/clothes-recommendation/blog/README.md

 }
 ```

-In the `getOrCreateContainer` function the `type` container info key should be set as `griddb.ContainerType.COLLECTION`.
+In the `getOrCreateContainer` function the `type` container info key should be set as `griddb.ContainerType.COLLECTION` so the GridDB will save the data as a collection.

 ### Save Data